 I am a qualitative researcher specializing in the analysis of online conversations and co-author of Digital Tools for Qualitative Research.
-(The next edition will be out in 2019).
-I am a certified professional trainer for ATLAS.ti, an affiliate of the Center for Computer-Mediated Communication, and co-founder of the Microanalysis of Online Data International Network and the Digital Tools Strand at the International Congress of Qualitative Inquiry.
+(The second edition will be out in 2020).
+I am a certified professional trainer for ATLAS.ti, an affiliate of the Center for Computer-Mediated Communication.

 For a brief overview of some of the research I have been involved with, take a look at my Pecha Kucha presentation, or introductory videos from courses I have taught at the Qualitative Research Summer Intensive in Chapel Hill.

 My first formal teaching experience was as an English teacher in Lesotho, Southern Africa as a Peace Corps Volunteer.
 One of my favorite parts of the experience was learning to speak Sesotho and the opportunity to travel to Swaziland, South Africa, Botswana, Madagascar and Zimbabwe.